-The National Standard for Licensing Persons Performing High Risk Work (National Licensing Standard) describes how the national licensing system works and the licence types.
+The National Standard for Licensing Persons Performing High Risk Work (National Licensing Standard) lists and describes the different types of high risk work licences.

 Who issues high risk work licences?

-High risk work licences are issued under the Occupational Safety and Health Regulations 1996 and are issued by the WorkSafe Division of the Department of Commerce.
+High risk work licences are issued under the Occupational Safety and Health Regulations 1996 by DMIRS, via WorkSafe Western Australia.